Why did Jacob wrestle an ANGEL?

-A. You’ve asked a good question about the supposed battle between Jacob and an 'angel,' one to which not too many people know the answer.
-The answer is quite clear in the Bible but since too many Christians ignore the Old Testament other than for a few favorite 'tales' – David vs. Goliath, Adam and Eve, Cain and Abel, Jacob’s ladder etc., not too many people have taken the time to understand the real truth contained in God's word.
+Answer: You have asked a good question about the supposed battle between Jacob and an 'angel,' one to which not too many people know the answer.
+The answer is quite clear in the Bible but since too many Christians ignore the Old Testament other than for a few favorite 'tales' – David vs. Goliath, Adam and Eve, Cain and Abel, etc., not too many people have taken the time to understand the real truth contained in God's word.

 The person who wrestled with an angel was Jacob, son of Isaac, grandson of Abraham.
 The story is that Jacob has traveled to the home of his mother’s brother, Laban to find a wife and wound up with two wives.
-Laban tricked Jacob into marrying Laban’s oldest daughter, Leah, when Jacob actually meant to marry her younger sister Rachel.
+Laban tricked him into marrying Laban’s oldest daughter, Leah, when he actually meant to marry her younger sister Rachel.
 He worked for Laban seven (7) years for each of the women and then decides to return to the home of his father Isaac.
-On the way back, Jacob sent his sons and wives across the ford (a shallow area where one could cross without too much difficulty) in the river Jabbok but remained alone on the other side.
+On the way back, Jacob sent his sons and wives across the ford (a shallow area where one could cross without too much difficulty) in the river Jabbok but he remained alone on the other side.
 Then, the Bible says, "and a Man wrestled with him until the breaking of day" (Genesis 32:24).

-So Jacob was left alone, and a man wrestled with him till daybreak.
-When the man saw that he could not overpower him, he touched the socket of Jacob's hip so that it wrenched it out of place.
-To this day the Israelites do not eat the tendon attached to the socket of the hip because of what happened to Jacob.
-Although the man pleaded to be let go, Jacob would not do so unless he was blessed.
+Jacob, completely by himself, wrestled with someone who he initially thought was just another man.
+When his opponent saw that he would not win, he touched Jacob's hip so that it wrenched it out of place.
+To this day the Israelites do not eat the tendon attached to the socket of the hip because of what happened.
+Although the man pleaded to be let go, he was not until he gave a blessing.